 Finding the right kind of accommodation in Mumbai, in terms of budget, taste and practicality, often proves difficult for expats.
 The hustling, bustling financial capital of India is known for its prolific film industry, heavy rains and cricket fanaticism, but it’s equally reputed for being one of India’s most expensive real-estate markets, both in terms of buying and renting.

 Unless expats plan on relocating to Mumbai for the long term, most people opt to rent property rather than buy.

 Types of accommodation in Mumbai

 The city is notoriously short on space, and most expats are forced to sacrifice their notions of a lavish Indian bungalow in exchange for a cramped Mumbai apartment.
-Individual villas are available, but demand is high, supply is low and prices are steep and rising.
+Many flats in the city are small studio apartments or units with two or at most three bedrooms.

 Finding accommodation in Mumbai

-Expats who find themselves in this situation are advised to use a real estate agent.
-These service providers can greatly simplify the process, and can make sure that the property satisfies all elements of a due diligence test.
-Alternatively, those searching for an apartment on their own can use one of the many available print or digital listings, though these methods are more time-consuming and can be difficult if one doesn't speak Hindi.
+Expats who find themselves in this situation are advised to hire a real-estate agent.
+These service providers can greatly simplify the process and make sure that the property satisfies all elements of a due diligence test.
+Estate agents also advise expats on popular areas and neighbourhoods in Mumbai.

-Renting property in Mumbai
+Renting accommodation in Mumbai

 Moving to a city with such high rental prices, expats must familiarise themselves with aspects of the rental agreement including deposits, utility charges and notice periods.

 Lease agreements in India can be tricky.
 To side step tax, landlords often prefer to rent to people informally with no official lease in place, though this arrangement isn't advised.
 Instead, expats should explore lease options covered by rent control laws.
 Eleven-month leases are common, as are rental agreements for longer periods, which must be officially registered.